-• An exchange made with a related party through an intermediary (such as a qualified intermediary or an exchange accommodation titleholder, as defined in Pub.
-544); or

-• An exchange made by a disregarded entity (such as a single member limited liability company) if you or a related party owned that entity.
+- An exchange made with a related party through an intermediary (such as a QI or an EAT, as defined in Pub.
+544); or - An exchange made by a disregarded entity (such as a single-member limited liability company) if you or a related party owned that entity.

 An exchange structured to avoid the related party rules isn't a like-kind exchange.
 Don't report it on Form 8824.
 Instead, you should report the disposition of the property given up as if the exchange had been a sale.
 See section 1031(f)(4).
-Such an exchange includes the transfer of property you gave up to a qualified intermediary in exchange for property you received that was formerly owned by a related party if the related party received cash or other (not like-kind) property for the property you received, and you used the qualified intermediary to avoid the application of the related party rules.
+Such an exchange includes the transfer of property you gave up to a QI in exchange for property you received that was formerly owned by a related party if the related party received cash or other (not like-kind) property for the property you received, and you used the QI intermediary to avoid the application of the related party rules.
 See Rev. Rul.
 2002-83 for more details.
 You can find Rev. Rul.
 2002-83 on page 927 of Internal Revenue Bulletin 2002-49 at IRS.gov/pub/irs-irbs/irb02-49.pdf.

-If, after the exchange, you own replacement property that a related party sold into the exchange through an unrelated party such as a qualified intermediary, don't report the transaction on Form 8824 unless one of the exceptions on line 11 applies.
+If, after the exchange, you own replacement property that a related party sold into the exchange for cash, or other non-like-kind property, through an unrelated party such as a

+QI, don't report the transaction on Form 8824 unless one of the exceptions on line 11 applies.
 Instead, report the disposition of the property given up as if the exchange had been a sale.

-If you or the related party (either directly or indirectly) dispose of property received in an exchange before the date that is 2 years after the last transfer which was part of the exchange, the deferred gain or (loss) from line 24 must be reported on your return for the year of disposition (unless an exception on line 11 applies).
+If you or the related party (either directly or indirectly) dispose of property received in an exchange before the date that is 2 years after the last transfer that was part of the exchange, the deferred gain or (loss) from line 24 must be reported on your return for the year of disposition (unless an exception on Form 8824, line 11, applies).